Azure/missionlz/docs/deployment-guide-terraform.md

 ## Cleanup

-Once you're happy with the deployment output and want to modify Mission LZ or just want to tear it down to save on costs, you can use `terraform destroy`.

-Here's the docs on `terraform destroy`: <https://www.terraform.io/docs/cli/commands/destroy.html>
+If you want to delete an MLZ deployment you can use [`terraform destroy`](https://www.terraform.io/docs/cli/commands/destroy.html).

 1. From the directory in which you executed `terraform init` and `terraform apply` execute `terraform destroy`: